THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 The traditional Tongan diet, like most Polynesian people’s, is fish, starchy vegetables, and coconuts.
-Pigs are roasted for feasts, and chicken seems to be the main meat available.
+Locals roast pigs for feasts and chicken seems to be the main meat available.
 Taro and yams dominate the plate most of the time.

-It also should be noted that shortages occur frequently.
-Last year there was no sugar to be had in the stores, and apparently a Great Onion Famine of 2012.
+Shortages occur frequently.
+For example, last year there was no sugar to be had in the stores, and apparently a Great Onion Famine of 2012.

-Looking at provisioning for two month in Neiafu, I knew produce was no problem.
+Looking at provisioning for two months in Neiafu, I knew produce was no problem.
 Dry goods were hit and miss.
 I remember seeing ginger beer for the first time in 9 months.
-I remember being able to find Jasmine rice.
-I also remember the ritz cracker knock offs with a funky aftertaste.
+Jasmine rice was available.
+I also remember the ritz cracker knockoffs with a funky aftertaste.
 I DIDN’T remember if I could buy any of the name-brand cereals David likes or dried fruits and nuts for trail mix.
-I wish I’d taken better notes!
+Next time, I’d take better notes!

 But it doesn’t matter that I didn’t.
 A lot has changed in Tonga in the 9 months we were gone.
 I’ve definitely done more shopping in the past few days in Tonga than I did the entire time I was here last year, and now I know what I’m doing.
 Here are some tips for those future cruisers out there planning on coming through Tonga.

 Most of the stores don’t have visible names out front.
 Cruisers kind of nickname them.
 I’ve taken some pictures so you can see what the shop looks like.
-Most of the bigger stores are owned by Chinese immigrants – I’m not really sure why.
+Chinese immigrants own most of the bigger stores – I’m not really sure why.
 They speak Tongan better than they speak English, so sometimes it’s a little hard if you are looking or something specific.
 There are no prices on anything.
-When you check out, the cashier adds everything up on a calculator that pronounces the letters in (I’m assuming) Mandarin, and the total is shown to you.
-No credit cards are accepted.
+When you check out, the cashier adds everything up on a calculator that pronounces the letters in (I’m assuming) Mandarin, and they show you the total.
+Stores do not accept credit cards.

 The stores can be hit and miss.
-Goods are typically brought on the ferry or shipped over, so when they run out, they run out, and won’t be restocked till the next shipment (or the one after that).
+Goods are typically brought on the ferry or shipped over, so when they run out, they run out.
+Stores won’t restock till the next shipment (or the one after that).